 SXU offers a Mock Trial Course which started in fall 2012.
 Please send email inquiries to firstname.lastname@example.org.

 - Dr. Shannon Ambrose (Department of Language and Literature)

 - Dr. Jacqueline Battalora (Sociology, Anthropology and Criminal Justice)

 - Dr. Matthew Costello (Department of History and Political Sciences)

-- Dr. Nelson Hathcock (Department of English and Foreign Languages)
+- Dr. Nelson Hathcock (Department of Language and Literature)

 - Dr. Nan-Nan Lee (Department of Philosophy)

 You can also take a look at our Pre-Law Information Sheet (PDF).